technicat/TootSDK/FORK.md

 - added `getPeers`
 - make InstanceV1.stats optional (not optional in spec but missing in micro.blog)

+### Login

+- Remove `website` from `CreateAppRequest` as it's only relevant for webapps and it breaks iceshrimp.net (which treats a supplied website as indication that this is a webapp).

 ### Notifications

 - `TootClient.getNotifications()` takes an optional with `include_types` parameter, corresponding to the ones supported by Pleroma/Akkoma, but just specifying `types` (flavour-specific handling of arguments is removed) seems to work for all platforms that filter (except friendica which only filter using `exclude_types`, but that seems buggy, e.g. doesn't filter out reblog, so better to not filter in that case).